andyfischer/circa/docs/internal/change_events.md

 Model 2 - Client-side prediction

 In this model, client immediately submits the change event when it is generated, in order to see the effect immediately.
+It is then submitted to the server as in model 1.
 The client might need to rollback if the server rejects the event.

-UNDO-REDO
+Additionally, some sort of transform will need to take place if the client receives other events before their event is confirmed. (needs spec)

+UNDO/REDO

 Through change events, we can also build an undo/redo system suitable for an editor.
 Here is the outline:

- 1) When submitting an event, enable the generateInverse flag, and save the inverse event in the undo-list
+ 1) When submitting an event, enable the generateInverse flag, and save the inverse event in the undo-list.

  2) When the user hits Undo, pick the event from the top of the undo-list, submit it, and save its inverse in the redo-list.

+In a more ambitious case, we might be able to have undo/redo in combination with an external source of events, such as a remote server.
+Pseudocode:

+ 1. Client does a few actions, which generates an undo list, U = [C1, C2, C3]
+ 2. Client receives a foreign change event from server
+   Q: How does client tell which events came from themselves?
+ 3. Client inserts the foreign event F1 into its history: [F1, C1, C2, C3]
+   (As in, we have one external event at the top of the stack, and then three locally-
+    generated events).
+ 4. Client hits undo key.
+We now want to apply C1 to the world.
+ 5. Use OT on C1 to bring it across F1, then submit the transformed event.

+(Needs more spec)

+Notes:

+ - In distributed world, each client needs an id so that they can recognize their own events.
+ - Each server-submitted event should also have a client-unique id?

-C API
+### API ###

+    // Create specific change events:
+    void change_event_make_rename(Value* event, Term* target, const char* newName);
-// Create specific change events. void change_event_make_append(caValue* event, Block* target, const char* str);
+    void change_event_make_append(Value* event, Block* target, const char* str);

+    bool change_event_validate(World* world, Value* event, Value* summaryOut);
-void change_event_submit(caWorld* world, caValue* event, caValue* result);
+    void change_event_commit(World* world, Value* event, Value* summary, Value* inverseOut);

---

-Failure?
-  Must have a way of handling event failure
-  Events are transactional.
-Clean up all changes on failure.

---